 Common terms that beginner kayakers should know

-Before diving into our list of the best recreational and sea kayaks for beginners, it might be helpful to clarify some common terms that appear in kayak product descriptions and reviews that may be unfamiliar to you if you are new to kayaking:
+Before diving into our list of the best recreational kayaks for beginners, it might be helpful to clarify some common terms that appear in kayak product descriptions and reviews that may be unfamiliar to you if you are new to kayaking:

 Tracking is a term used to describe how straight a kayak glides without any steering or paddling.
 Kayaks that are very easy to turn often lose some tracking as a result.

 Stability refers specifically to how easily a kayak flips upside down.
 The more stable a kayak is, the less you will have to worry about flipping it while getting in and out or while maneuvering around sharp turns.

 A hatch is an enclosed storage space, usually covered with a waterproof lid.

 A spray skirt (or spray deck)is an accessory available with many sit-inside kayaks.
 It cinches around your waist, covers the cockpit of the kayak and seals around the edge of the cockpit to keep water from splashing in during use.
 Spray skirts are especially helpful when kayaking in cold water or on fast moving rivers.
 Most beginner kayakers won’t need to consider using a spray skirt until they are more experienced.

 Skupper holes are holes at the bottom of sit-on-top kayaks that allow water to pass freely through the kayak.

 Now that you know the basic terminology, what should you look for in a beginner kayak?
 First, you will need to decide if you want a sit-inside (SI) or sit-on-top (SOT) kayak.
 After that, narrow down your choices with a combination of the storage, size, and comfort of each individual kayak.
 Let’s take a look at each: